Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 7. Feel free to experiment with this dashboard to understand the performance considerations of your application.

-8. Pin the 'Operation times' chart to to My Dashboard by clicking on the pin in the top right of the chart.
+8. Pin the 'Operation times' chart to **My Dashboard** by clicking on the pin in the top right of the chart.

     ![Screenshot of the Pin icon.](images/Lab-guide/image183.png "Pin icon")